life3biotech/ai_engine/docs/4-inference-module.md

 ```

 </div>
 </div>2.
-Locate the file  `pipelines.yml` in this folder and edit the follow parameters to your current workstation settings.
+Locate the file  `pipelines.yml` in this folder and edit the follow parameters to your current environment settings.

 <div>